OOI-RCA-APL/ceres/docs/getting-started.md

   path: ./database.sqlite
 ```

-This section declares where Ceres should store its "core" data, including component state, messages, alerts and logs.
-For this project, we're using an SQLite database at the root of our project.
+This tells the Ceres engine where it should store "core" data, including component state, messages, alerts and logs.
+For this project, we're just using a simple SQLite database at the root of the project.

-_The database will be created and initialized automatically, so no need to create it yourself._
+_The database will be created and initialized automatically.
+There's no need to create it yourself._

-_PostgreSQL is also supported, but for small to medium sized projects SQLite is enough._
+_PostgreSQL is also supported, but for small to medium sized projects SQLite is more than enough._

 #### Components